sajjadpoores/js-dijkstra-shortest-path/README.md

 ![screen shot](https://github.com/sajjadpoores/shortest-path-problem/blob/main/screenshot.png?raw=true)

 `Hint`:
+:large_orange_diamond: orange nodes are bridges.

+:red_circle: red nodes are piers.

+:purple_heart: purple nodes are markets.

+:green_heart: green nodes are houses.

-:red_circle: red edges are answer
+:red_circle: red edges are used as shortest path (the number inside `[`bracket`]` is the shortest path from that node to source.)

 :yellow_heart: yellow edges were choosed for shortest path before red edges being found.